nickgwinsen/tdm-dashboard/dashboard/README.md

 1. Since our back end is built with FastAPI, you will need to install [Python](https://www.python.org/downloads/) to your local machine.
 2. Change directory to tdm-dashboard > backend and enter the command `pip install -r requirements.txt`
+3. You will also need to add a file to tdm-dashboard > backend with the name `.env`.
+Here is stored all of the secrets that are used to connect to the database.
+You may need to ask Dr. Kerns where to find the values to insert into this file.

 ### BE Getting Started